 - Misoprostol- This pill is given to trigger the uterus to expel the pregnancy tissues.

-Misoprostol causes uterine contractions, which forces the pregnancy tissues to pass out through the vagina.
+Misoprostol causes uterine contractions, which force the pregnancy tissues (conception) to pass out through the vagina.
 This procedure results in bleeding, which is usually similar to having a heavy period.
 Some females experience heavier bleeding, which may contain large blood clots.